Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Planting: Locate Black Foot Daisy in full sun and unamended, well draining soil.
 The only problem most people have with this plant is root rot due to poor soil drainage.

-Soil: Well drained, dry, low organic content, pH 6.1-8.0 (slightly acidic to slightly alkaline).
+Soil: Well draining, dry, low organic content, pH 6.1-8.0 (slightly acidic to slightly alkaline).
 Fertilizing and extra water may increase blooms but shorten lifespan.
 It does best in unamended, dry, sandy or rocky soil.

 Water once established: Once a month.
 Overwatering may reduce lifespan and can lead to root rot.